 The Chief Financial Officer shall take appropriate action with the Council, the Chief Executive and the Leader of the Council to respond to, and manage appropriately, political risks such as a change of the majority Group, in the Leader of the Council or a change of Government.

 Monitoring Officer

-The monitoring officer is the Assistant Director (Chief Executive's Unit).
+The Monitoring officer is the Solicitor to the Council (Legal Governance).
 The duty of this officer is to ensure that the treasury management activities of the Council are lawful.

 Chief Financial Officer/ S151 Officer